davidmoten/aws-lightweight-client-java/README.md

 Except for the 2GB case I measured cold-start runtimes several times and then 5-10 or so warm runtimes for each case.
 Much more data was gathered for the 2GB case below.

 Note that for AWS SDK v2 I followed the coding recommendations of https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/lambda-optimize-starttime.html.
+Once exception to the AWS advice is that client objects were created in the handler method rather than instantiated as static fields.

 **Lambda runtimes for 2GB Memory in seconds**